Hannah Boast

 Areas of interest for supervision

-I welcome PhD proposals in my areas of interest, which include world and postcolonial literature, Environmental Humanities, Palestinian and Israeli literatures, and critical animal studies.
-Within Environmental Humanities, I am most interested in projects that take a world-ecology, world-systems or eco-Marxist perspective, and/or engage with postcolonial or world literature.
-I am also interested in supervising projects in the intersection between literary studies and cultural geography.
+I welcome PhD proposals in my areas of interest, which include postcolonial and world literature, Environmental Humanities, Palestinian and Israeli literatures, and critical animal studies.
+Within Environmental Humanities, I am most interested in projects that use a world-ecology, world-systems or eco-Marxist perspective, and/or engage with modern and contemporary postcolonial and world literature.
+I am also interested in supervising projects in the intersection between literary studies and cultural geography, including projects that are purely or primarily theoretical.

 Past PhD students supervised